 If you suspect that you are suffering from melasma, our world-class staff at West Dermatology/Cosmetic Laser Dermatology specializes in medical and cosmetic skin conditions and can answer your questions, diagnose your condition, and recommend the appropriate treatments.
+We have locations in Arizona, Nevada, or California.
 Get in touch with our dermatologists by filling out our online contact form and learn more about what melasma treatment options are right for you.

 What is Melasma?

 Melasma is a dermatological condition in which gray or brown skin patches develop on various parts of the body.
 Melasma generally appears on areas that get a lot of sun – forehead, cheeks, chin, upper lip, nose, arms, and neck.

 Some people refer to it as chloasma (the “mask of pregnancy”) because it’s so common for it to occur in pregnant women.
 Although such skin discoloration strikes in men, it’s much more common in women, with perhaps as much as 90% of all cases are women.